Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT.md

 ### Data

-Here we use daily shelter demande data ,dates should be formated and time series specified.
+Here we use daily shelter demande data, dates should be formated and time series specified.

 Prophet requires a dataframe with two columns as input: